-Kate Goodman attended one of the workshops that informed the strategy guide and leads an innovation initiative at the University of Colorado – Denver and is an engineering education researcher.
-She shared her thoughts on foundational and emerging issues related to smart technologies in education.
+Kate Goodman, an engineering education researcher at the University of Colorado – Denver, shares her thoughts on the foundational and emerging issues related to smart technologies in education.

-How has thinking or efforts around smart technologies in education changed due to the pandemic?
+How has thinking around smart technologies in education changed since the pandemic?

-The pandemic has forced us all to rely on ed-tech far more than in the past, with a rapid deployment rarely seen in education.
-This urgency to expand access is necessary.
-We must provide equitable education for every student.
-But the ed-tech that can be deployed the fastest may not always be the best.
+The pandemic forced us all to rely on ed-tech far more than in the past, with the type of rapid deployment rarely seen in education.
+This urgency to expand access was necessary.
+We needed to provide equitable education for every student.
+But ed-tech that can be deployed the fastest may not always be the best.

-The second challenge is related to how data shapes those experiences.
-The promise of personalized ed-tech is that the system will document my behavior and interactions and give me an individualized path that truly suits my learning needs and strengths, and keeps my curiosity fueled while not overwhelming me.
+The second challenge is related to how data shapes experiences.
+The promise of personalized ed-tech is that the system will document behavior and interactions and provide an individualized path that truly suits individual learning needs and strengths.
 The danger is that the system will “bucket” me based upon a few key indicators, and important factors that aren’t measured will go unnoticed.
 Without meaning to, we could replicate some of the problems caused by high-stakes testing – one bad day eliminates swaths of options.

-We need to work with companies developing these technologies – make sure education researchers, parents, educators, and students are co-designing these systems.
-We need to follow good codes of conduct around these collaborations, not only to avoid ethical concerns, which have already become a concern, but also to protect these co-designers.
-They are content experts whose time and expertise should be remunerated!
-These co-designers need to come from many communities, cultures, ethnicities, and socio-economic backgrounds.
-We create algorithms that replicate bias when we only consider small subsets as we design systems, the potential exists to replicate implicit bias.
+We need to work with companies developing these technologies – make sure education researchers, parents, educators and students are co-designing these systems.
+We need to follow good codes of conduct around these collaborations, not only to avoid ethical concerns, which have already become a problem, but also to protect these co-designers.
+They are content experts whose time and expertise should be compensated!
+Co-designers should come from many communities, cultures, ethnicities and socio-economic backgrounds.
+When we only consider small subsets as we design systems, the potential exists to replicate implicit bias.

-We also need to hold ed-tech companies accountable on how they use data.
-Companies aggregate and reuse data all the time, usually because such data sets are extremely valuable for training their algorithms and in a commercial sense.
-To date, the legal questions have usually centered on copyright and who has the right to see a specific learner’s data.
-However, as we move into more educational spaces with these technologies, the larger issues should be privacy and ethics, particularly when it comes to surveillance.
-Remember that these tools are being used with minors who do not have the ability to opt-out.
-Even among college students, the choice has essentially been made for them by the college.
-As individual adults, we may realize we’re clicking away our privacy when we say “I agree” on unread user license agreements, but students are compelled to utilize these systems by education institutions.
+We also need to hold ed-tech companies accountable on how the data collected is used.
+Companies aggregate and reuse data all the time, usually because such data sets are extremely valuable for training and in a commercial sense.
+Legal questions usually center around copyright issues and who has the right to see a specific learner’s data.
+However, as we move into more educational spaces with these technologies, the larger issue becomes privacy and ethics, particularly when it comes to surveillance.
+Remember that these tools are being used to collect information about minors who do not have the ability to opt-out.
+Even among college students, the choice has essentially been made for them.
+As adults, we may realize we’re clicking away our privacy rights when we say, “I agree,” but students are compelled to utilize these systems by education institutions.

-What’s a common misconception you think people hold about incorporating smart technologies into education?
+What’s a common misconception about the use of smart technology in education?

 People think more technology in education means fewer humans in education.
 We may actually need more humans.
-If a student is using educational smart technology and having aspects of their learning journeys influenced or determined by algorithms, we must have a well-trained educator as part of that feedback loop.
+If a student is using smart technology and having aspects of their learning journeys influenced or determined by algorithms, we must have a well-trained educator as part of that feedback loop.
 That person’s primary job would be to interact with students and understand their needs.
-As personalized learning options are offered to learners through technology platforms, these educators would help ensure that these options make sense and aren’t replicating bias like so many algorithms do.
-And a version of this role would need to exist not just at a classroom level but at an institutional level to verify that certain populations are not disadvantaged by automated recommendations.
+As personalized learning options are offered through technology platforms, educators would help ensure that presented options make sense and aren’t replicating bias like so many algorithms do.
+A version of this role would also need to exist at an institutional level to verify that certain populations are not disadvantaged by automated recommendations.